 Summer is undoubtedly the season of pests.
 Insects and spiders are naturally more active in warmer weather because they’re cold-blooded and impacted by the outside temperatures.
 They reproduce more frequently, have greater success in their scavenging, and aren’t threatened by bad weather.

-There are still quite a few pests in our backyards at this point in the summer.
+There are still quite a few pests in our backyards at this point in the late summer.
 Unfortunately, as the weather begins to cool for autumn, these pests turn to our houses for shelter.
 Let’s discuss the 5 pests that always seem to cause us problems during this transitional time of the summer season.

 Mice

 Mice are usually regarded as a winter pest since they love the warm shelter that our homes provide.
 But mice are still a major problem in the warmer months for the same-but-different reason.
-While most mice invasions happen from October through February, there are still plenty of wild mice searching for a cozy shelter in the summer.
+While most mice invasions happen from October through February, there are still plenty of wild mice searching for a cozy shelter in late summer.

 They can squeeze through holes the width of a pencil in order to access a secluded shelter.
 Mice have strong teeth that cut through walls, insulation, and wiring.
 Since female mice reproduce about every 3 weeks (in a safe space), you could soon have a big family of mice on your hands!